bluehabit/finance/stocks/live-streams.md

 Most broker commissions are zero now a days, close the trade and get back in if you see confirmation.
 If you still like it can buy it back 2 seconds later if you want.
 It resets your profit and loss. **Just SELL, get back in!**, wanting to 'break even' is a natural barrier for humans I didn't even know about this until 5 years of trading - yah well of course I want to get my money back why would i get out for less (lol).
 After i got KO'd 18 times I finally understood.

+### Trading Slump

+When in a trading Slump, natural tendency to want to make it back, usually thats a trap. people generally want to break even thats human psychology.
+Aim is to be PROFITABLE not perfect, its ok to have losing trades, or a string of bad trades.
+Tjhese best practices are condensed basically from the market wizards book.
+If in a slump take a step back - take a break try to avoid trying to make it back and erase losses.

 #### Q&A